Weight limits and abnormal loads

 Permits cannot be renewed or extended.
 A new application needs to be completed.

-Notify us about an abnormal load movement.
-Please include the ‘from’ and ‘to’ addresses, the length, height and width, the axle weights and axle spacing, the route and the nature of the load.
+Please contact us about an abnormal load movement.
+Please include the addresses from which and to which the load will travel, the length, height and width, the axle weights and axle spacing, the route and the nature of the load.
 We will check any proposed route to make sure it is suitable for abnormal loads.
 You should also contact the police for approval, and to provide an escort where necessary.

-Please email us using the details below.
-There is a national project to assist hauliers of abnormal loads.
-ESDAL
+There is a national project to assist hauliers of abnormal loads and you can find more information on the GOV.UK website

 We receive notifications of large freight movements.
 These are processed to ensure highway integrity is not substantially diminished and to avoid risk or conflict with highway features and other vehicles.